Taritsyn/WebMarkupMin/nuget/WebMarkupMin.NUglify/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. Added support of .NET Core 1.0.3;
-   1. Downgraded .NET Framework version from 4.5.2 to 4.5.1;
+   2. Downgraded .NET Framework version from 4.5.1 to 4.5;
-   2. Added support of .NET Core 1.0.1.
+   3. Added support of the NUglify version 1.5.5.

    =============
    DOCUMENTATION